-The Hoversurf Formula is a Vertical Take-Off and Landing (VTOL) craft with 52 fans and folding wings.
+In 2017, the Hoversurf Formula was revealed as a eVTOL (Electric Vertical Take-Off and Landing) aircraft with 52 fans and folding wings.

 Two and four passenger models are planned beyond the current Formula prototype.
 The goal is for Hoversurf to use the Formula or its follow-ups for Air Transportation As A Service (ATAAS).